produck/duck/packages/duck/README.md

 Duck does not impose any restrictions on your coding style.
 But it will still provide the necessary guidance to advance the right design.
 Be brave enough to use your imagination to solve your problems.

+On the one hand Duck is a useful framework & pattern for architect or tech leader to take apart development tasks.
+Developers working at the top will feel comfortable with structuring their work.
+Duck hopes every developer does NOT need to learn any framework practices.
+Duck respects, supports and maintains the development team's own practices.
+[What does it mean?](#project-structure-implementation)

-The DUCK knows first when the river becomes warm in SPRING.
+> The DUCK knows first when the river becomes warm in SPRING.

 Duck is used to build product!

 # Installation